Nagendra1997/mesibo-documentation/MesiboCallsFragmentTutorial.md

 ```

-##Types of Mesibo call Fragments
+## Types of Mesibo call Fragments

-There are two primitive types of call fragment-
+There are two basic types of call fragment-

-- `MesiboIncomingAudioCallFragment` - This fragment returns a fragment when you receive an audio call in Mesiobo.
-You will see two buttons - Accept and Decline, User name and picture who is calling you.
+- `MesiboIncomingAudioCallFragment` - This fragment returns a fragment when you receive an audio call in Mesibo.
+You will see two buttons - Accept and Decline and the User name and profile picture of the user who is calling you.

 - `MesiboVideoCallFragment` - This fragment is visible when you make or receive a video call.
-You will see user picture, name and buttons to accept and decline.
+You will see the profile picture, User Name and the buttons to accept and decline the call.

 ### Incoming Audio call

-As you have implelnted the methods of `MesiboCall.MesiboCallListener` you will find method `MesiboCall_getIncomingAudioCallFragment()`.
+In the implementation of `MesiboCall.MesiboCallListener` you will find the method `MesiboCall_getIncomingAudioCallFragment()`.

-This method returns a null Fragment by default that means Mesibo default Audio Incoming fragment will be loaded.
+This method returns a null Fragment by default which loads the Mesibo default Audio Incoming fragment.
 Now, to this, if you return your class that overrides `MesiboAudioCallFragment` you will be able to show your custom fragment when you receive an Audio call.

 Let's see how this is done -

 #### Create a fragment_audio_cutom.xml

-This XML file will be responsible for the UI of your custom fragment.
+This XML file is for the UI of your custom fragment.

 ```java